 Advanced Information Systems Technology (AIST) Program

-The objectives of the AIST program are to identify, develop and (where appropriate) demonstrate advanced information system technologies which:
+Overall, the objectives of the AIST program are to identify, develop, and (where appropriate) demonstrate advanced information system technologies that:

-- Reduce the risk, cost, size, and development time of Earth Science Division (ESD) space-based and ground-based information systems,
+- Reduce the risk, cost, size, and development time for Earth science space-based and ground-based information systems,

 - Increase the accessibility and utility of science data, and